djdean/AOAIBatchAPI/README.md

 based on the requirements/file sizes being sent to the batch service.
 4. download_to_local - This controls if the files should be downloaded to local to count the number of tokens in a file.
 Currently this should be set to the default value of `false` but may be used in future versions.
 5. input_root_directory - This is the directory the runner will check for input files.
 The default setting of `/` assumes no directories in the input filesystem/container.
 The current implementation is not recursive; if input files are stored in a directory in the input filesystem/container then it should be specified here.
 6. continuous_mode - This setting controls how the runner is run.
 If set to `true`, it will continuously check the input directory for files every 60 seconds, taking a snapshot of the files and kicking off a series of batch jobs to process until all files are processed.
+To stop, press `ctrl+c`.
 If set to `false` it will only run when executed.

 <h1>Using the runner</h1>